Salesforce is #1 in Top 10 Online CRM software

 2011.
 Salesforce acquired social Helpdesk service Assistly

-Salesforce seriously decided to become the leading provider of customer support solutions.
-Its own solution Salesforce Service Cloud is already almost flying to space, but its price is also too cosmic for small business.
-Therefore, in order to land SMBs, the company decided to buy (for $80 million) the one of the two most popular SaaS Helpdesk services - Assistly (the second - is Zendesk).
-Assistly fits perfectly into the Salesforce's new Social Enterprise concept.
-This service allows you to communicate with customers via Twitter, Facebook, client forum, live-chat as well as via traditional channels (email and phone).
-At the same time support people work in one simple interface.
-Also, Assistly is known for its original pricing: it's free for one helpdesk agent, and the additional agents can use the service on per-hour based model ($1/hour).
-So if no requests are coming to support - your company pays nothing for the helpdesk.
+Salesforce has made a serious commitment to becoming the leading provider of customer support solutions.
+Their own offering, Salesforce Service Cloud, is already soaring to great heights, but its price may be too high for small businesses.
+To cater to the needs of SMBs, the company has decided to acquire one of the two most popular SaaS Helpdesk services, Assistly (the other being Zendesk), for a whopping $80 million.
+Assistly seamlessly aligns with Salesforce's innovative Social Enterprise concept.
+This service enables communication with customers via Twitter, Facebook, client forums, live chat, as well as traditional channels such as email and phone.
+Support agents can conveniently work within a unified interface.
+Additionally, Assistly is renowned for its unique pricing structure: it offers free usage for one helpdesk agent, with additional agents billed on a per-hour basis ($1/hour).
+Hence, if no support requests are received, your company incurs no cost for the helpdesk service.

 2011.
 Nitro for Salesforce - gamified CRM